-This post comes from Ann Smarty.
+This article comes from Ann Smarty.
 She’s got some surprising stats about the differences between men and women when it comes to spending money online.
 Do you agree with the data?

 Some would argue that men and women are too different to coexist.
 Take any aspect of our life.
 We behave and perceive a lot of things differently, including shopping.
 But what about online shopping and spending?
 Let’s discuss some of the differences between men and women and how they shop online.